3 - Introduction to engagement

 I: Messages of the Stakeholder engagement

-I3: Each Stakeholder engagement phase (awareness-raising and popularization, empowerment, coconstruction, restitution and communication) occurs at least once in the approach, with adaptation work according to the steps, targets, and the organisational profile.
+I3: Each Stakeholder engagement phase (awareness raising and outreach, empowerment, co-construction, results presentation and communication) occurs at least once in the approach, with adaptation work according to stages, targets, and the organisation profile.

-J3: At least one Stakeholder engagement action takes place at each of the steps of the Bilan Carbone® approach: launch of the approach, start of data collection, interim restitution, construction of the transition plan and synthesis of the approach.
+J3: At least one Stakeholder engagement action takes place at each stage of the Bilan Carbone® approach: launch of the approach, start of data collection, intermediate results presentation, construction of the transition plan and overall synthesis of the approach.

-The information and deliverables obtained at the end of step 3, and associated with the above requirements, are to be reported at the end of the approach:
+The information and deliverables obtained at the end of stage 3, and associated with the above requirements, are to be reported at the end of the approach:

 For example: one line per Stakeholder engagement action.
 Additional information is useful (format, date, participation, etc.):